 Heel Tip 1: The 180° left turn into your dog

-Use this move when you find yourself constantly correcting your dog for forging (consistently ahead of you by less than 12 inches).
+You can use this move when you find yourself constantly correcting your dog for forging (consistently ahead of you by less than 12 inches).
 Typically, these are the situations where your dog has become desensitized to the prong collar.
 The constant expectation of getting corrected means that your dog has learned to shut off the information you are trying to give them through the correction.
 As an alternative to constant corrections and warnings, once you feel your dog starting to pull forward, make an abrupt 180° turn into your dog.
 As soon as they touch your leg, say “No” and pop the leash away from you.

 Heel Tip 2: Go for a Walk, a Long Walk